ofuhrer/HPC4WC/projects/2023/project07_dsl_in_python/README.md

 python driver/driver.py
 ```

-This will also display validation output and diagnostics.
+This will also display validation output and diagnostics for 10 runs.
+If cupy is available, it will try to run also on
+the GPU.